-Q.1 What do you mean by effective demand?
-Explain how does it determine the level of employment.

-Q.2 Define effective demand.
-Prepare a hypothetical schedule of aggregate demand.

-Q.3 Keynesian theory of effective demand is heart of modern macroeconomics analysis.
-Discuss.

-Q.4 Explain the concept of aggregate demand function and aggregate supply function.
-Explain the three levels of equilibrium in the context of Keynesian model.

-Q.5 What is effective demand?
-What are its determinants?

-Q.6 Critically examine the role of effective demand in an economy.
+- Q.1 What is the meaning of effective demand?
+Explain how we can determine level of employment. - Q.2 Define effective demand.
+Prepare a hypothetical schedule of aggregate demand. - Q.3 "Keynesian theory of effective demand is heart of modern macroeconomics analysis".
+Discuss. - Q.4 Explain the concept of aggregate demand function and aggregate supply function.
+Explain the three levels of equilibrium. - Q.5 What is effective demand?
+What are its determinants? - Q.6 Critically examine the role of effective demand in an economy.